bonomani/devmon/docs/TEMPLATES.md

 Occurs when the result is impossible.
 For example for a numerical result the value is set to `NaN`

 #### Handling error as alarm
-Errors trigger a "clear" alarm status color, defined as "no report" in Xymon During threshold processing, the color (severity) and the error are set as follows:
+Errors trigger a `clear` alarm status color, defined as `no report` in Xymon During threshold processing, the color (severity) and the error are set as follows:
 - If yellow, red, or clear: the error is set to true, and generally, a message is associated (and will be raised).